 Nexus 7 (2014 review): Screen

 Everything looks great on the full HD screen.
 Since it’s an IPS panel viewing angles are excellent, contrast is good and colours are vibrant.
 It’s covered in Corning Gorilla Glass and seems to us to be tough enough to withstand everyday use – our six-month-old tablet still looks like new.
-(We have kept it in an Everything Tablet 360 Rotating case, reviewed, which certainly helps.)

 The screen is highly responsive, exactly like an iPad’s.
 There’s no delay when tapping on buttons or links, and it’s also very precise: you can tap on a link in a list without having to first zoom in.